Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Description gives explicit use cases ('who has access', 'list all users', 'find user by email'), but does not mention when not to use or alternative tools, leaving some ambiguity.
+Provides explicit use cases ('who has access', 'list all users', 'find user by email'), giving clear context for when to use this tool.
+Does not mention alternatives or when not to use, but the usage context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.